February 28, 2015–Reuters

 New diabetes prevention website launched to stop growing epidemic in Asia

-The Asian Diabetes Prevention Initiative, a joint effort between the Harvard School of Public Health and the National University of Singapore Saw Swee Hock School of Public Health, provides science-based evidence for policy makers and public to reverse spread of type 2 diabetes in Asia
+The Asian Diabetes Prevention Initiative, a joint effort between the School and the National University of Singapore Saw Swee Hock School of Public Health, provides science-based evidence for policy makers and public to reverse spread of type 2 diabetes in Asia

 For immediate release: Wednesday, March 12, 2014